needle-mirror/com.unity.addressables/Documentation~/AddressableAssetsProfiles.md

 _Content with remote bundle moved to a server for production._

 In this case, using profiles, you could change the remote load path for "Production" to that server.
 Without having to change your asset groups, you can change all of your remote bundles to actually become remote.

+It should be noted, variables are arbitrary key-value pairs to aid development.
+Setting variables such as "LocalBuildPath" does not guarantee that data built to that location is copied to the StreamingAssets path of a Player build.
+Data is only copied to the Player's StreamingAssets folder from `Addressables.BuildPath`.